con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	10b chen po'i] VM; chen po NG
 >> 	10c sku ste] VM; sku de NG

-Please teach to us the great name chanting of
+Reveal to us the great name chanting of
 The wisdom body of the Blessed One,
 The great *uṣṇīṣa*, master of all speech,
 The self-arising wisdom emanation,